Skaarj7/Machine-Learning-Portfolio/README.md

 	In this Notebook I covered the basics of how supervised binary & multiclass classification works.
 I got everything I cover in this notebook from the book "Hands-On Machine Learning with Scikit_learn & Tensorflow" from Aurelien Geron.
 I explained every concept in my own words and wrote the code again by myself.
 I used the famous mnist dataset, which contains 70,000 images of handwritten digits.
 	- [Housing Prices with California Housing Dataset](https://github.com/Donges-Niklas/Machine-Learning-Portfolio/blob/master/Housing-Prices-with-California-Housing-Dataset.ipynb):
 	In this notebook I explained how to tackle a machine learning from the beginning to the end, at the example of predicting housing prices.
 I covered everything you need, to build regression system and a lot of tools & techniques, that are common in the machine learning landscape.
 I got everything I cover in this notebook from the book "Hands-On Machine Learning with Scikit_learn & Tensorflow" from Aurelien Geron.
 I explained every concept in my own words and wrote the code again by myself.
 I used the California Housing Dataset from the statlib repository.

+- ### Blogposts

+	- [Blogposts published on my own Blog: machinelearning-blog.com](https://machinelearning-blog.com/): An end to end machine learning project that goes among other things through Data Analysis, Data Preprocessing, building and evaluating Machine Learning models with a deep focus on the Random Forest Classifier, including Hyperparameter tuning.

 - ### Course Certificates